The three stages of payroll processing

 - Monthly

 Most businesses choose either biweekly or monthly payment schedules.
-But if you have a small team of staff, are working with short term contracts, or struggle with cash flow, you may find weekly pay schedules easier to manage.
+But if you have a small team of staff, are working with short-term contracts, or struggle with cash flow, a weekly pay schedule may be easier to manage.

 The next step is to gather payroll data inputs from different departments across your business.
 Accurate data collection is critical to preventing mistakes further down the line and ensuring a seamless payroll process.

-To get started, you’ll need data from the following divisions:
+To get started, you’ll need data from the following teams:

 - HR team – salary agreements and eligibility for benefits

-- Employees – tax codes, National Insurance numbers, P45 form (if they have one)
+- Employees – tax codes, National Insurance numbers and P45 forms (if applicable)

 - Attendance systems – data from timesheets, attendance, and leave systems